The Complete List of ALL the Rides at California Adventure (18 to 19 Rides)

 If you’re deciding what to ride first, I’ve put together a complete list of all the rides at California Adventure, including thrill levels and tips for Lightning Lane.

 Hungry?
 Check out the all the restaurants at California Adventure so you don’t waste time wandering around looking for food.
+Just wake up?
+These are the best breakfast spots in California Adventure.
 From quick snacks to sit-down meals, I’ve covered what’s worth trying.

 If meeting characters is part of the fun for you (or your kids), you’ll love my California Adventure character guide.
 It shows you who’s usually out and where to find them.